America's Founding Fathers

 In fact, many founding fathers quotes illustrate their particular religious beliefs.

-More quotes about our founding fathers and religion are available on the internet, some of which are collected here.
+More quotes about our founding fathers and religion are available to read here.

 Of course there are many more quotes that have nothing to do with their religious views.
 Read more of their quotes and pearls of wisdom here.